revloc02/dndMarkdown/colver-5e-homebrew.md

 \pagebreakNum

 # Appendix A: Glossary
+* **ASI:** Ability Score Improvement.
+Any increase to an Ability Score of 1 or more points.
 * **Bloodied:** When a creature reaches half its hit points or less it has the Bloodied condition. *Narratively this means that the creature has more than battle fatigue and superficial cuts and bruises, they are wounded in a way that is serious and their life blood is beginning to flow out.*
 * **DMG:** Dungeons Master's Guide.
 * **HBR:** Home Brew Rules.
 This refers to home brew rules that are included in this document.